 2 – Choosing the barcode symbology

-Basically there are 2 ways to go about this:
+Basically there are 2 options:

-The serial number(s) you’ll purchase will contain a series of digits that will uniquely identify your products all over the world, and will contain additional information such as country ID, company ID and your own unique product codes.
-This serial number can be used in Labeljoy to generate the appropriate barcode symbol.
+The purchased serial number contains a number of digits that uniquely identify your products around the world and include additional information such as country ID, company ID, and unique product codes.
+This serial number can be used in Labeljoy to generate the corresponding barcode symbol.

 3 – Warehouse label